cs231n/cs231n.github.io/classification.md

     return Ypred
 ```

 If you ran this code you would see that this classifier only achieves **38.6%** on CIFAR-10.
-That's more impressive than guessing at random (which would give 10% accuracy since there are 10 classes), but nowhere near human performance (which is estimated at about 94%) or near state-of-the-art Convolutional Neural Networks that achieve about 92%.
+That's more impressive than guessing at random (which would give 10% accuracy since there are 10 classes), but nowhere near human performance (which is [estimated at about 94%](http://karpathy.github.io/2011/04/27/manually-classifying-cifar10/)) or near state-of-the-art Convolutional Neural Networks that achieve about 95%, matching human accuracy (see the [leaderboard](http://www.kaggle.com/c/cifar-10/leaderboard) of a recent Kaggle competition on CIFAR-10).

 **The choice of distance.**
 There are many other ways of computing distances between vectors.
 Another common choice could be to instead use the **L2 distance**, which has the geometric interpretation of computing the euclidean distance between two vectors.
 The distance takes the form: